A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Starting at $90 · Active promo code available

 Both firms work well for budget traders and day traders.
-Lucid Trading is a stronger fit for scalpers and swing traders and conservative / grinders (automation & bots allowed).
+Lucid Trading is a stronger fit for scalpers and conservative / grinders (news trading ok).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate